End of an era as beloved Offaly postmistress retires

 Postmistress Maura Naughton behind the counter where she provided a top class service for 29 years

-IT was the end of an era for Clara as their much-beloved postmistress Maura Naughton retired recently.
+IT was the end of an era in an Offaly town as their much-beloved postmistress Maura Naughton retired recently.

 Friends paid this tribute to Maura who ran the facility for the past 29 years.